QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-power/clock-power-qos.rst

       // handle error in clear QOS request.
   }

 This indicates to the DFS system to clear the request for setting the QOS level to maintain the minimum HSOSC frequency, and it can do as programmed in the DFS configuration.

 NOTE 1
 ^^^^^^
-The maximum frequency of the HSOSC in the DFS system is also 72 MHz.
+The maximum frequency of the HSOSC in the DFS system is also 72000 KiHz in this case.

-This effectively means that the HSOSC frequency will be set at 72 MHz, and will not change during the time the QOS request is active.
+This effectively means that the HSOSC frequency will be set at 72000 KiHz, and will not change during the time the QOS request is active.

 So, this will maintain the UART peripheral clock at the same rate as programmed.